How Much Can You Actually Make Renting Out an ADU in the Bay Area?

 These are ranges we're seeing for well-maintained, permitted ADUs with their own entrance, kitchen, and bathroom:

-San Jose: $1,800 to $2,800/month for a one-bedroom ADU.
-Studios on the lower end, units near downtown or tech corridors on the higher end.
+San Jose: $2,500 to $3,000/month for a one-bedroom ADU.
+Studios start around $2,000, and units near downtown or tech corridors push toward the top of the range.

-Mountain View: $2,200 to $3,200/month.
+Mountain View: $3,000 to $3,300/month for a one-bedroom.
 Google's presence is the main driver.
 ADUs near Castro Street or within walking distance of the train station command top dollar.

-Sunnyvale: $2,000 to $3,000/month.
+Sunnyvale: $2,800 to $3,200/month for a one-bedroom.
 Similar profile to Mountain View, with slightly lower prices outside the downtown core.

-Campbell/Los Gatos: $2,000 to $2,800/month.
+Campbell/Los Gatos: $2,600 to $3,100/month for a one-bedroom.
 These areas attract young professionals who want a quieter suburban feel while still being close to work.

-Santa Clara: $1,900 to $2,700/month.
+Santa Clara: $2,800 to $3,200/month for a one-bedroom.
 Proximity to Levi's Stadium and numerous tech offices keeps demand consistent.

 What Drives Higher Rents